XAI-ANITI/ethik/README.md

 X_train, X_test, y_train, y_test = model_selection.train_test_split(X, y, shuffle=True, random_state=42)
 ```

 You then want to train your model on the training set and make predictions on the test set.
-For this example we'll train a gradient boosting classifier from the [LightGBM library](https://lightgbm.readthedocs.io/en/latest/).
+In this example we'll train a gradient boosting classifier from the [LightGBM library](https://lightgbm.readthedocs.io/en/latest/).
 We'll use a variable named `y_pred` to store the predicted probabilities associated with the `True` label.

 ```python
 import lightgbm as lgb